royavi21/royavi21/README.md

 - 👯 I’m looking to collaborate on **Github**

-- 👨‍💻 All of my projects are available at [https://royavi21.github.io/Avijit_Portfolio/](https://royavi21.github.io/Avijit_Portfolio/)
+- 👨‍💻 All of my projects are available at [click here](https://royavi21.github.io/Avijit_Portfolio/)

 - 💬 Ask me about **Web, Cyber, Software**